JamesEArnold/turborepo-vite-vue3-starter/README.md

 # Turborepo starter with NPM

-This is an official starter turborepo.
+This is an unofficial Vite + Vue + Turborepo starter repo

 ## What's inside?